securefolderfs-community/SecureFolderFS/README.md

 ## Building from source

 > Below are the instructions for building the cross-platform SecureFolderFS app (main app).
-> For other projects, such as the SDK, libraries and CLI programme, you can build as normal with the latest .NET SDK, without the prerequisites listed below.
+> For other projects, such as the SDK, libraries and CLI program, you can build as normal with the latest .NET SDK, without the prerequisites listed below.

 ### 1. Prerequisites